Condoleezza Rice: Education

 In 1967, the family moved to Denver, Colorado.
 She attended St. Mary's Academy, an all-girls Catholic high school in Cherry Hills Village, Colorado, and graduated at age 16 in 1971.
 Rice enrolled at the University of Denver, where her father worked at the time.

 Rice initially majored in music, and after her sophomore year, she went to the Aspen Music Festival and School.
 There, she later said, she met students of greater talent than herself, and she doubted her career prospects as a pianist.
 She began to consider an alternative major.
 She attended an International Politics course taught by Josef Korbel, which sparked her interest in the Soviet Union and international relations.
 Rice later described Korbel (who is the father of Madeleine Albright, then a future U.S. secretary of state), as a central figure in her life.

 In 1974, at age 19, Rice was inducted into Phi Beta Kappa society, and was awarded a B.A. degree cum laude in political science by the University of Denver.
 While at the University of Denver she was a member of Alpha Chi Omega, Gamma Delta chapter.
-She obtained an M.A. degree in political science from the University of Notre Dame in 1975.
+She obtained an MA degree in political science from the University of Notre Dame in 1975.
 She first worked in the State Department in 1977, during the Carter administration, as an intern in the Bureau of Educational and Cultural Affairs.
 She also studied Russian at Moscow State University in the summer of 1979, and interned with the RAND Corporation in Santa Monica, California.
-In 1981, at age 26, she received her Ph.D. in political science from the Josef Korbel School of International Studies at the University of Denver.
+In 1981, at age 26, she received her PhD in political science from the Josef Korbel School of International Studies at the University of Denver.
 Her dissertation centered on military policy and politics in what was then the communist state of Czechoslovakia.

 From 1980 to 1981, she was a fellow at Stanford University's Arms Control and Disarmament Program, having won a Ford Foundation Dual Expertise Fellowship in Soviet Studies and International Security.
-Rice was one of only four women – along with Janne E. Nolan, Cindy Roberts, and Gloria Duffy – studying international security at Stanford on fellowships at the time.
+Rice was one of only four women—along with Janne E. Nolan, Cindy Roberts, and Gloria Duffy—studying international security at Stanford on fellowships at the time.
 Her fellowship at Stanford began her academic affiliation with the university and time in Northern California.

 Early political views

 Rice was a Democrat until 1982, when she changed her political affiliation to Republican, in part because she disagreed with the foreign policy of Democratic President Jimmy Carter, and because of the influence of her father, who was Republican.
-As she told the 2000 Republican National Convention, "My father joined our party because the Democrats in Jim Crow Alabama of 1952 would not register him to vote.
+At the 2000 Republican National Convention, she said "My father joined our party because the Democrats in Jim Crow Alabama of 1952 would not register him to vote.
 The Republicans did."